SeleniumHQ/docker-selenium/README.md

 :point_up: Always use a Docker image with a full tag to pin a specific browser and Grid version.
 See [Tagging Conventions](https://github.com/SeleniumHQ/docker-selenium/wiki/Tagging-Convention) for details.

-### Try them out in a ready to use GitPod environment!
+### Try them out in a ready-to-use GitPod environment!

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/SeleniumHQ/docker-selenium)